DEFRA/epr-backend/docs/architecture/discovery/pepr-lld.md

 }
 ```

-Creates a SUMMARY-LOG entity with status `created` or `upload-failed`, and if successful, sends a message to SQS to trigger validation.
+Updates the existing SUMMARY-LOG entity with S3 details and sets status to `created` (if upload succeeded) or `upload-failed` (if virus scan failed).
+If successful, sends a message to SQS to trigger validation.

 #### `POST /v1/organisations/{id}/registrations/{id}/summary-logs/{summaryLogId}/submit`